gcichosz/code-style-enforcement/README.md

 ## Usage

-To check code style issues in all files run `npx prettier --check .` for npm, and `yarn prettier --check .` for Yarn To fix code style issues in all files run `npx prettier --write .` for npm, and `yarn write --check .` for Yarn
+To check code style issues in all files run `npx prettier --check .`.
+To fix code style issues in all files run `npx prettier --write .`.

 # ESLint